 The gastrointestinal emulsification process affects the routing of nutrients and the body's ability to regenerate cells.

 The portion of food dedicated to tissue regeneration varies depending on the body's requirements and diet quality and quantity.
 The rest is converted into energy and fat and influences body weight.
-Surprisingly! - Processed foods make us gain weight much faster than the same equal calories of natural foods.
+Surprisingly! - Processed foods make us gain weight much faster than natural foods, which contain the same calories.
 Not all calories are equal.
 The "calorie is a calorie" tautology is wrong.

 Every food and beverage has two options for routing within the digestive system.